YanGusik/Footprints/README.md

 ## Thanks

-Thanks to ZenCast, some of the [best Podcast Hosting](https://zencast.fm?ref=footprints-github) around.
+Thanks to ZenCast, some of the [best Podcast Hosting](https://zencast.fm?ref=footprints-github) around.\
+Thanks [YanGusik](https://github.com/YanGusik) for upgrade library to laravel 11.x

 ## License